logo

 Deep dyspareunia means sexual pain that is felt in the abdomen, rather than in the vagina.
 Causes may include:

-Correct diagnosis requires careful history and clinical examination of the whole body including external genitalia, and pelvic examination by a medical expert (e.g., gynaecologist, sexual health physician or general practitioner).
-Colposcopy (pelvic examination using magnification and a bright light) may be performed.
+A correct diagnosis requires careful history and clinical examination of the whole body including external genitalia, and pelvic examination by a medical expert (eg, gynaecologist, sexual health physician or general practitioner) or physiotherapist.
+Colposcopy may be performed (this is pelvic examination using magnification and bright light).
 The site of pain should be carefully identified.
 Examination under anaesthetic may be required if discomfort is too great to allow a normal internal examination.

 Investigations may include: